The Gambier Islands are part of French Polynesia, the French-controlled area of paradise that comprises the following:

 The Austral Archipelago, seven islands lying due south of the Society Islands, and home to the southern islands in French Polynesia.

-The Gambiers are in the remotest part of French Polynesia, some 1643km from Tahiti; if you head east from the Gambiers you will come across Pitcairn Island (owned by the British, at the continuing behest of the inhabitants), Easter Island (Chilean), and then after a long, long gap there's South America.
-The biggest of the Gambiers (at 14km2) is Île Mangareva, which contains the capital of the Gambiers, Rikitea.
+The Gambiers are in the remotest part of French Polynesia, some 1643km from Tahiti; if you head east from the Gambiers you will come across Pitcairn Island (owned by the British, at the continuing behest of the inhabitants), Easter Island (which is Chilean), and then after a long, long stretch of ocean you reach South America.
+The biggest of the Gambiers at 14km2 is Île Mangareva, which contains the capital of the Gambiers, Rikitea.
 That's not a large area when you consider how remote these islands are and that the total land area of the archipelago is a mere 35km2...

 The first people to visit the Gambiers probably came from the Marquesas around 1200 AD.
-The remains of houses and burial grounds have been found on the smaller islands, but some of the more interesting archaeological remains were destroyed in the euphoric insanity of the Jesuit mission that changed the islands forever.
-The first European to arrive in the Gambiers was Captain John Wilson of the London Missionary Society, who explored the islands in 1797 aboard HMS Duff, naming the islands after Captain Gambier, a Frenchman who had supported his expedition.
+The remains of houses and burial grounds have been found on the smaller islands, but some of the more interesting archaeological remains were destroyed in the euphoric insanity of the Jesuit mission that arrived in the 19th century.
+Before then, the first European to arrive in the Gambiers was Captain John Wilson of the London Missionary Society, who explored the islands in 1797 aboard HMS Duff, naming the islands after Captain Gambier, a Frenchman who had supported his expedition.

 But it was the French evangelists who had the biggest impact on these remote islands.
 The record of Honoré Laval, the Jesuit priest who came to the Gambiers in 1834 with Father François Caret and Friar Columban Murphy in tow, is shameful and, unfortunately, typical.
 After converting and completely dominating Maputeoa, the last king, Laval ruled the islands as a despot.
 He set stringent rules (called the Mangarevan Code) and started a huge building programme in which he forced the people to erect more than 116 coral stone churches, convents, mills and other buildings, some of which are strewn all over Mangareva as ruins, and some of which are still standing and cared for, like the monstrously large cathedral in Rikitea.
 In the process Laval caused the death of over 5000 people, eliminating the will of the people to survive, and destroying an entire culture.
 The cathedral and ruins stand as monuments to his egomania, yet the inscription on the statue donated by France reads, 'His memory is blessed in these islands.'
 Laval's rule came to an end when Tahiti was declared a French protectorate in 1871; today, only a few pure blood Mangarevans are left, and there certainly aren't many people blessing Laval's memory.

-And it is paradise.
-The weather is balmy, with little rain at the time of year I was there, the local wildlife is exquisite, the water is warm and fresh and away from the settlements it's incredibly clear.
+And it is a paradise.
+The weather is balmy with little rain at this time of year, the local wildlife is exquisite, the water is warm and fresh and away from the settlements it's incredibly clear.
 The sight of coconut palms fronting an idyllic island beach where nobody goes and sunbathes is enough to make you understand why the locals are so friendly and are always smiling.
-And as for the little kids... they're a picture of innocence and happiness.
+And as for the little kids... they're a picture of innocence and happiness, which bodes well for the islands' future.